A ghost mechanism: An analytical model of abrupt learning in recurrent networks: Ghost mechanism

-In the DA task, we set the initial condition with $x(0) = 0$, and define the model output as $\hat o(x) = \sigma(c(x - x^*) )$, where $x^* > 0$ and $c>0$ are pre-defined constants, and $\sigma$ is the sigmoid function.
-In the limit $c \to \infty$, this output confidently takes on binary values, either $0$ or $1$, hence we call $c$ the ``confidence" parameter.
-The objective of the task is for the toy model's output ($\hat o(x(t))$) to match the target output ($o(t)$) of $0$ until some pre-defined time point $t<T$, and transition to $1$ for $T<t<2T$.
+The objective of the task is for the model's output ($\hat o(\kappa(t))$) to match the target output ($o(t)$) of $0$ until some pre-defined time point $t<T$, and transition to $1$ for $T<t<2T$.
 Since the only learnable parameter is $r$, the learning process should pick an optimal value, $r^*$, to ensure this condition.
-We achieve this goal by minimizing a loss function:

-As we show in \textbf{End Matter}, in the analytical limit ($x^*,c \to \infty$), the loss function can be calculated as:

-Here, $r^* = \frac{\pi^2}{4T^2}$ is the optimal value, which is small but nonzero for large $T$.
-For the optimal parameter, the state variable ($x(t)$) lingers around the origin with negligible changes up to $T$, before abruptly shooting off to $\infty$.
-Even though the toy model has no fixed points for $r^*>0$ (and thus for any $T$), the origin resembles one ($\dot x \approx 0$) for times $t \ll T$ and is therefore termed as a ``ghost" in the traditional literature \cite{strogatz2018nonlinear}.
-Yet, for large $T$, $r^*$ may become smaller than the precision of numerical fixed point finders, which would therefore be unable to distinguish the ghost from a fixed point \cite{sussillo2013opening,golub2018fixedpointfinder}.
-Below, we rely on analytical tools instead.
+Intuitively, one expects the solution to scale as $r^* \sim O(T^{-2})$, so that $\kappa(t)$ escapes the ghost near $\kappa^*=0$ around $t = T$, coinciding with the required switch in output.
+It is less clear, however, whether minimizing a practical loss function can indeed recover this solution, which is what we investigate next.